ckeditor/ckeditor4-docs/docs/features/delayed_creation/README.md

 - button, which makes the element visible (attaches it to the DOM),
 - the editor creation was called with the `detachIfDelay` option enabled.

-And then the user clicks the button, so the element becomes visible again (is attached to DOM).
+And then the user clicks the button, so the element becomes visible again (it is attached to DOM).
 The pros and cons of using each approach are listed below.

 ### Interval approach

-- Easy to use, doesn't require additional configuration.
+- Easy to use, does not require any additional configuration.
 - The script will run until the button is clicked for the first time.
 In the worst case, the button may not be clicked at all, but the entire page is affected by the background script.
 - The last interval check may happen milliseconds before the user clicks the button.
 The default timeout is small enough, that there will be no flickering effect.
-But still, you don't have control over user actions.
+But still, you do not have control over user actions.
 - The interval checks might be adjusted with the [delayIfDetached_interval option](../api/CKEDITOR_config.html#cfg-delayIfDetached_interval).
 However, if you make it shorter - performance might be affected.
 If you lengthen the interval - the delay might start to be visible.

 ### Callback approach

 - Requires additional configuration and a good understanding of when the editor should be initialized.
-- Creation function can be used at any time which gives greater flexibility.
+- Creation function can be used at any time which offers greater flexibility.
 - Because of invocation on demand, we need to wait only for creation time.
 No additional delays or unnecessary checks.
 However, additional logic needs to be implemented and bound to every place that could show the editor.

 ## Ways to delay editor creation